AnyChart/docs.anychart.com/Stock_Charts/Range_Selection.md

 ### Customizing preset periods

-To customize preset periods you need to access {api:api:anychart.ui.RangeSelector#ranges}ranges(){api} array and change the fields you want to change or remove items you don't want to see.
+To customize preset periods you need to access {api:anychart.ui.RangeSelector#ranges}ranges(){api} array and change the fields you want to change or remove items you don't want to see.
 Each element of this array is an object of {api:anychart.ui.RangeSelector.Range}Range{api} type and contains the following fields:

 <table>
 <tr>